marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/exploring-dependency-injection-in-dotnet.md

 #### Keyed services

 From .NET 8 and on, you can register services with keys.
-Meaning that you can register multiple instances with the same service type, but different keys.
+Meaning that you can register multiple instances of the same service type with different keys.

 The keys themselves can be of any type of object, or value, not just strings.